 Instructions on How to Make the Best No-Cook Freezer Jam Recipe:

 1. First, place the cleaned and prepped fruit in a food processor or blender, and blend to a fine mash with small chunks still present.

 2. Set out a large mixing bowl and measure exactly 2 cups of mashed strawberries into the bowl.
 (3 cups for peaches) Then pour in the sugar, lemon juice and zest, and salt.
 Stir well to get the sugar dissolving process going.
 Allow the strawberry mixture to sit for at least 10 minutes, stirring every couple of minutes.

 3. Meanwhile, set a small sauce pot over medium-high heat.
 Add water and the powdered pectin, and whisk well to dissolve.
 Once the mixture reaches the boiling point, continue whisking and boil for 3 minutes to thicken the pectin syrup.
 This pectin mixture should look like thick clear glue when ready.

 4. Slowly pour the hot liquid pectin syrup into the pureed berry mixture, and whisk continuously to incorporate.

 5. Once the mixture is thoroughly combined, pour into canning jars and leave about a half-inch gap at the top for expansion.

 This recipe makes three 16-ounce jars, six 8-ounce jars, or twelve 4-ounce jars.

-6. Lastly, screw the lids on the jars and leave out at room temperature for 24 hours to set and cool.
+6. Lastly, screw the lids on the jars and leave them out at room temperature for 24 hours to set and cool.
 Then move the jars to the freezer until ready to use.

-Although you can enjoy the loose jam immediately once cooled, don’t skip the 24 hour rest time before placing the jam in the freezer.
+Although you can enjoy the loose jam immediately once cooled, don’t skip the 24-hour rest time before placing the jam in the freezer.
 This is what creates the right consistency!